 Ants play a vital role in the ecosystem, but they can also be a major pest for gardeners.
-While the ants themselves aren’t necessarily a problem, they can protect and support more harmful pest species such as aphids.
-Aphids produce honeydew, which ants like to feed on, so the ants have a vested interest in keeping the aphids around.
-Unfortunately, those aphids are then likely to destroy your plants.
-So where you see a large ant population, you might be inviting an aphid infestation.
+While the ants themselves aren’t necessarily a problem, they can protect and support more harmful pest species, such as aphids.
+Ants can also take advantage of damage done by other pests, exacerbating existing problems.

 Does Epsom salt kill ants?

 You can try diluting Epsom salt with water to spray onto your plants.
 This also has mixed results, with some gardeners swearing by it and others swearing it’s a hoax.
-A sure-fire way to use it, though, is to spray it directly onto the ants themselves.
+A surefire way to use it, though, is to spray it directly onto the ants themselves.
 This works best if you have a large infestation or know where the nest is, as it can be a bit tedious to spray ants individually.

 How does Epsom salt affect pests?